arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 (global-set-key (kbd "M-s .") #'consult-line-symbol-at-point)
 ```

 Try it out.
 Nope.
-We get a `apply: Wrong type argument: stringp, Try`.
+We get an `apply: Wrong type argument: stringp, Try`.
 This is because `(symbol-at-point)` returns a `symbol`, whereas
 `consult-line` wants a `string`.
 Fine: there must be a function to
 convert symbols to strings, right?
 I would try with: